 Cleaning both your mouth and dentures is the key.

-That's because the exact same type of bacteria and debris that accumulates on natural teeth and oral soft tissues will tend to accumulate on false teeth too.
+The exact same type of bacteria and debris that accumulates on natural teeth and soft oral tissues will tend to accumulate on false teeth too.

 This includes those types of bacteria that produce the volatile sulfur compounds that are responsible for causing bad breath.

 Treatment for denture breath must approach the problem on two fronts.